Trees are being killed everyday by homeowners, volunteers, and even landscape professionals...

 How Many Lower Branches May I Prune?

-A better question is, ‘How many lower branches can I keep?’.
-Until a tree is established in the landscape (usually one to two growing seasons with Woodlawn trees) all the lower branches should be protected if possible.
+A better question is, ‘'How many lower branches can I keep?".
+Until a tree is established in the landscape (usually one to two growing seasons with Woodlawn trees), all the lower branches should be protected if possible.
 After the tree is established, you should keep at least the top two thirds of the tree in foliage.

 Lower branches should not be allowed to become major limbs, especially if they will eventually be removed.
-When a tree is established and the risk of sun-scald is minimal, the lower branches can be removed with little adverse effects on the tree.
+Once a tree is established and the risk of sun-scald is minimal, the lower branches can be removed with little adverse effects on the tree.